newaz10/my-cv-tracker/README.md

-# my-resume-tracker
+# My Resume Tracker

-This repo is for tracking my resume.
+This repository is designed to help me track my resume effectively.
+It serves as a tool for organizing and managing my resume-related activities.